Lund & Strachan - Divorce Solutions for the Entire Family

 (both Comprehensive and Limited Scope)

 Attorneys should contact us at (310) 392-6163 to inquire about availability.
 The deposit is $4000 for Brief, Focused Evaluations and $7500 for Comprehensive Evaluations.
 We also charge our associates on a sliding scale.
-We ask that the relevant stipulation and Informed Consent form be signed by all parties before we set a date for the first appointment.
+We ask that the relevant stipulation be signed by all parties before we set a date for the first appointment.
 Once we have received the above the clients should contact us directly to discuss appointments.
 Attorneys should have also already provided us with the clients’ contact numbers and address.
 If necessary, our office will send the parties our information packet which includes a custody evaluation questionnaire and collateral contact information sheets, all to be returned to this office.
 You may also access the relevant forms via the link below.

 Setting a Mediation Appointment